APPLICABILITY, COMPLAINT INTAKE, AND OVERARCHING PROVISIONS

 Appointment of the Appellate Officer and Challenging of the Same

 The Title IX Coordinator/Deputy will review the appeal to determine whether it meets the permissible grounds for appeal.
-If it does, the Title IX Coordinator/Deputy, in consultation with the Vice President of Student Services (if the Formal Complaint involves students), and/or the appropriate Vice President (if the Formal Complaint involves faculty or staff) will appoint an appellate officer.
+If it does, the Title IX Coordinator/Deputy, in consultation with the Chief Academic Officer (if the Formal Complaint involves students), and/or the appropriate Vice President (if the Formal Complaint involves faculty or staff) will appoint an appellate officer.

 Within two business days of such appointment, the appellate officer, the Complainant, or the Respondent may identify to the Title IX Coordinator/Deputy in writing alleged conflicts of interest posed by assigning that appellate officer.
 The Title IX Coordinator/Deputy will carefully consider such statements and will promptly assign a different appellate officer if the Title IX Coordinator/Deputy determines that a material conflict of interest exists.